Body found in reservoir believed to be California teen

 But the group considered taking legal action in 2020 after the team found the body of Ethan Kazmerzak, an Iowa man who had been missing since 2013, and wanted to collect the $100,000 reward.
 It was not immediately clear whether a lawsuit was ever filed.

-The YouTube page for Adventures With Purpose, which has nearly 2.5 million subscribers, features heavily edited videos of their cases, as well as footage of dives for underwater treasure, missing cars, boats and guns.

-“We understand that the resource we provide with our unique skill set is rare and it is an honor to help agencies and families all across the nation," Bishop said.
+“We understand that the resource we provide with our unique skill set is rare and it is an honor to help agencies and families all across the nation," Bishop said Monday.
 “We will be working together with authorities here to share this knowledge over the next couple of days.”

+Associated Press journalists John Antczak and Stefanie Dazio in Los Angeles contributed to this report.

 Credit: Uncredited